bssbbsmd/Collaborative-Ranking/README.md

-### Improved and Scalable Bradley-Terry (BT) Model for Collaborative Ranking
-We combine a regression model to the BT model in order to resolve the "identifiability" issue and "numerical challenge".
-We implemented two parallel solvers: SGD and SSGD (recommended) based on the Hogwild! parallel framework.

 ### Prerequisite for installation
 We develop the algorithms on a UNIX-based system with a C++11 supporting compiler and OpenMP API, hence users should install c++11 and OpenMP first!!!